Skip to Content

 First of all, you don’t need to worry if you experience light spotting after the end of your menstrual period.
 The truth is, most times, your discharge will improve in a few days.

-Smelly brown watery discharge after menstruation is a sign of vaginal infection.
+Smelly brown watery discharge after menstruation may be a sign of vaginal infection.
 Other infection symptoms are itching, painful urination, lower abdominal pain, and fever.
-Talk to your doctor for early treatment.
+Talk to your doctor for early treatment and tests for infections.

 Finally, if you are on birth control medications, you will need to be patient for a few months.
 Usually, within your next six months after starting your pill, you will feel okay.
-Talk to your doctor if you have heavy bleeding for days.
+Talk to your doctor if you have heavy bleeding for days, if you are soaking pads every hour, or if you feel dizzy or unwell.
 It could be something serious.

 Brown discharge 3 days after period, Why?

 It’s possible your womb is cleaning itself by expelling endometrial tissues.
-It’s nothing to worry about.
+It’s nothing to worry about if it is light and settles in a few days.

 Brown discharge 10 days after period, why?